 When will my device get Android 11?

+That being said, it goes without saying devices that were part of the Google Beta program will be the first to receive the update.
 The Android update situation overall has also improved, thanks to Google’s Project Treble program and more Android One devices in the smartphone market.

-Also, Huawei devices won’t be getting the Android 11 update due to Huawei’s US ban.
+Before we move forward, note that Huawei devices won’t be getting the Android 11 update due to Huawei’s US ban.

 Android 11 smartphone list